petereon/petereon/README.md

 ### Hi there 👋

 I am a software developer currently involved with IBM, trying my hand at data engineering and DevOps professionaly.
-My languages of choice are Python, Clojure and Go respectively.
-I know and rarely use JavaScript, Java, PHP and Lua.
+Python is my default fallback language but I have been exposed to all of the usual stuff[^1] and I also Lisp.

 In my free time:
 - 🔭 I am trying to get to grips with category theory and have fun with it